ganeti/ganeti/man/gnt-cluster.rst

     String containing additional parameters to be appended to the arguments list of ``drbdsetup net``.

+protocol
+    Replication protocol for the DRBD device.
+Has to be either "A", "B" or "C".
+Refer to the DRBD documentation for further information about the differences between the protocols.

 dynamic-resync
     Boolean indicating whether to use the dynamic resync speed controller or not.
 If enabled, c-plan-ahead must be non-zero and all